-Instead of (or in addition to) targeting ads based on browsing behavior or demographics, contextual advertising automatically places different ads on pages based on the content of the page.
+Instead of (or in addition to) targeting ads based on browsing behavior or demographics, contextual advertising automatically places different ads on pages based on the page’s content.

 A travel publication, for example, may offer the ability to automatically display ad creatives related to a specific destination as a consumer is viewing the page.
 The text- or image-based ad is typically dependent on the keyword related to the page.

-CPM is a way to measure the cost effectiveness of ad space.
-It is typically the measure of cost accrued by an advertiser per 1000 viewer impressions of an online advertisement.
+CPM is a way to measure the cost-effectiveness of ad space.
+It is typically the cost accrued by an advertiser per 1000 viewer impressions of an online advertisement.

 CPM represents what advertisers are willing to pay for certain ad space.
 For publishers, higher CPMs represent more valuable ad space.

-Cost Per Click, in comparison, is typically used for PPC search ads — but it can still be a viable pricing model for programmatic display ads as well.
+Cost Per Click (CPM), in comparison, is typically used for PPC search ads, but it can still be a viable pricing model for programmatic display ads as well.

 First-party data is offered by publications as information gathered on their viewers or customers first-hand — through a CRM, website analytics, and cookies.

 Third-party data is aggregated from several sources.
-Unlike second-party data, it is not bought directly from a company that is selling its own data.
-Instead, third-party comes from huge data aggregators that purchase first-party data from many publishers and other data owners.
+Unlike second-party data, it is not bought directly from a company selling its own data.
+Instead, third-party data comes from huge data aggregators that purchase first-party data from many publishers and other data owners.